Creating Accessible Learning Environments

 Students meet with our staff to plan appropriate accommodations and identify campus and community resources that may be beneficial.
 The process is flexible and guided by each student's history, experiences and disability documentation.
 If you are a prospective student, contact Disability Resources staff early in your college planning.

-Disability Resources staff have experience working with students impacted by many conditions, such as learning disabilities, chronic medical issues, ADD/ADHD, traumatic brain injury, psychiatric conditions, Autism spectrum disorders, hearing and vision impairments and more.
+Disability Resources staff have experience working with students impacted by many conditions, such as learning disabilities, chronic medical issues, ADD/ADHD, traumatic brain injury, psychiatric conditions, Autism spectrum disorders, hearing loss/Deafness and vision-based disabilities, etc.

 Resources and Support for Students with Disabilities